-One of the oldest and most trusted pieces of dewatering equipment, a filter press is used for wastewater treatment across a variety of industries and applications.
-Specifically, they are used to separate out solids from liquids, removing impurities and suspended solids from industrial wastewater.
+A filter press is one of the oldest and most trusted pieces of dewatering equipment.
+It’s used for wastewater treatment across a variety of industries and applications.
+A filter press works by separating out solids from liquids, removing impurities, and suspended solids from industrial wastewater.
 This allows plant managers to easily handle and dispose of waste while returning clean water to their systems.

 It’s this long history of advancements that’s allowed the filter presses of today to achieve significantly lower energy and maintenance costs compared to their belt press and centrifuge counterparts.
 In fact, the total operating filtration cost for a filter press can easily be 1/6 the cost of what it would be for a belt press or centrifuge.

 While there are many different styles of modern filter presses, the plate and frame filter press are one of the oldest and most tested types of dewatering equipment available.
 You can read more on this type of filter press, along with a more detailed comparison between different types of dewatering equipment, in our Water Facts blog on How Industrial Wastewater Pretreatment Works.

 Filter presses are especially useful as the leftover solids are cheaper and easier to move than the entire slurry.
 With the clean water that filter presses return, plant managers can discharge that to their local municipalities, watersheds or use the water in their own closed-loop systems, creating highly efficient processes.

 Common filter press applications include: